Widast/Gladiator/README.md

 # Gladiator
 This is a quick little turn-based game made for the Codecademy Python Terminal Game project.
-The user will create a gladiator by giving them a name, picking their past profession, equiping them with a weapona and armor, and then pitting them against 3 opponents.
+The user will create a gladiator by giving them a name, picking their past profession, equiping them with a weapon and armor, and then pitting them against 3 opponents.
 Different choices give different bonuses or penalties (except their name, of course).

 The SPEED stat dictates when you take turns in the fight.
 A lower number is quicker, a higher number is slower.
 For example, a gladiator with 2 speed will go twice in the